samis-group/homelab/README.md

 ## Overriding Defaults

-You can override any of the defaults configured in these playbooks by adding your entries to the `vars/config.yml` file.
+You can override any of the defaults configured in these playbooks by adding your entries to [this vars file](provision/ansible/vars.yml).
 For example, you can tell it to configure the hostname, and pass in the hostname value to configure it to with something like:

 ```yaml
 configure_hostname: true